vjcitn/but-is-it-literate/README.md

 ## real use of noweb in statistical software development

-Extensive use of noweb in advanced R software development is found at Luke Tierney's [software projects site](http://homepage.divms.uiowa.edu/~luke/R/regexp.html).
-Here the
+Extensive use of noweb in advanced R software development is found at Luke Tierney's [software projects site](http://homepage.divms.uiowa.edu/~luke/R/).
+See for example the page on [regular expressions](http://homepage.divms.uiowa.edu/~luke/R/regexp.html).

+## literate data analysis antecedents in S

+John Chambers responded to a query I made in 2009 concerning facilities I remembered seeing in S back in the 1990s.
+Briefly, with S REPORT authors could combine nroff, pic, tbl and S code to produce ... reports.
+With figures, tables, and textual citations of numbers that are programmatically generated.
+Documentation from a 1984 volume on S was supplied by John.

 ![](first.png)
 ![](mid1.png)
 ![](mid2.png)
 ![](last.png)